Note from the Chair of Governors

 Chair of Governors

-Hannah Pearce: Chair of Governors, Foundation Governor
+Carrie Reynolds: Chair of Governors, Parent Governor

-Emma McLaughlin: Co-headteacher, Staff Governor
+Emma McLaughlin: Co-headteacher, Staff Governor (on maternity leave)

 I am hugely proud to be one of the headteachers at Powell Corderoy.
 I live in a Horsham with my husband, daughter and stepson, who all enjoy coming to events at school and feeling part of the extra things we do.
 It is a pleasure to work with such a committed governing body, a brilliant staff team, a supportive group of parents and, of course, fantastic children.
 The school has been on a huge journey since I joined as a deputy head in 2012; it has been exciting, challenging and rewarding.
 I can’t wait to see what we can achieve next!

-Jo Wilson: Co-Headteacher, Staff Governor
+Jo Wilson: Co-Headteacher, Staff Governor (on maternity leave)

 Alison Boyd: Foundation Governor